dequelabs/axe-core/doc/API.md

 * `helpUrl` - URL that provides more information about the specifics of the violation.
 Links to a page on the Deque University site.
 * `id` - Unique identifier for the rule; [see the list of rules](rule-descriptions.md)
 * `impact` - How serious the violation is.
 Can be one of "minor", "moderate", "serious", or "critical" if the Rule failed or `null` if the check passed
 * `tags` - Array of tags that this rule is assigned.
-These tags can be used in the option structure to select which rules are run ([see `axe.a11yCheck` parameters below for more information](#a11ycheck-parameters)).
+These tags can be used in the option structure to select which rules are run ([see `axe.run` parameters for more information](#parameters-axerun)).
 * `nodes` - Array of all elements the Rule tested
 	* `html` - Snippet of HTML of the Element
 	* `impact` - How serious the violation is.
 Can be one of "minor", "moderate", "serious", or "critical" if the test failed or `null` if the check passed